ghastlymirror/astro-yi/src/content/blog/birdwatching-from-home.md

 donate: true
 ogImage: /images/blog/magpieinroof.jpg
 preview: /images/blog/magpieinroof.jpg
 description: While I often enjoy  going out outdoors to go birdwatching sometimes that isn´t always possible.
-Luckily i can still seem some birds from my home.
+Luckily i can still see some birds from my home.
 ---

 Why I always enjoy going out and travel to places like parks and nature reserves for some birdwatching with my trusty camera, I don´t always need to go very far.